dbmigrator/dbmigrator/README.md

 On the other hand, the application in normal mode should connect to the database using a regular role with limited privileges.

+### DB ACL

+Security requirements demand that different applications connect to the database using different users with different passwords and permissions.

+Most SQL implementations separate:
+- LOGIN (users with passwords for authentication) and
+- ROLE/GROUP (owners of objects and recipients of ACL permissions).

+DBMigrator maintains this division, even though PostgreSQL combines these two types of objects into a single global role list, common to all databases:

+1. LOGIN roles are independent for subsequent databases (and have, among other things, different passwords)
+2. the beginnings of LOGIN role names are consistent with the names of the databases they pertain to,
+3. LOGIN roles are never part of the database schema (i.e., they will not appear as object owners and in ACL),
+4. the schema refers only to NOLOGIN roles, which do not have passwords and are common to all instances/copies of a given database,
+5. it is recommended that NOLOGIN role names also have a common prefix and it must not conflict with the potential name of a new database.

 ### DDL

 **DDL** (Data Definition Language) is a subset of SQL commands used to define the structure of a database.